The Temptations: Early years: 1961–1963

 Paul Williams and Eddie Kendricks split the leads during this early period, with Al Bryant, Otis Williams, and Melvin Franklin occasionally singing lead, as they did on a song titled "Isn't She Pretty".
-For a brief time, the group almost had their name changed to the Pirates, and recorded the songs "Mind Over Matter" and "I'll Love You Till I Die" under that name.
+For a brief time, the group almost had their name changed to The Pirates, and under that name they recorded the songs "Mind Over Matter" and "I'll Love You Till I Die".
 Eventually the label and the group decided against it.
-One hit song, "Do You Love Me", was originally to be recorded by the Temptations.
-When he couldn't get a hold of the group, Gordy produced a version for the Contours.
-In 1963, the Temptations began working with Smokey Robinson as producer and writer.
+One hit song, "Do You Love Me", was originally to be recorded by The Temptations.
+When he couldn't get in contact with the group, Gordy produced a version for The Contours.
+In 1963, The Temptations began working with Smokey Robinson as producer and writer.
 Robinson's first work with the group was the Paul Williams-led "I Want a Love I Can See".
 While the song failed to chart, it did eventually become a popular live performance spot for the group and particularly for Paul Williams in general.
-Some called the group "the Hitless Temptations" due to their lack of hits.
+Some called the group "The Hitless Temptations" due to their lack of hits.

 During this time, David Ruffin began following the group around as he aspired to join them.
 During a local Detroit performance, Ruffin joined the group onstage and impressed the group with his vocal talent and dancing skills.
 Following that same time, Al Bryant had grown frustrated with the group's lack of success and became restless and uncooperative, preferring the mundane routine of his day job as a milkman over the rigors of rehearsal and performing.
 After a second altercation onstage at a Christmas performance, following an incident where he struck Paul with a beer bottle during a heated quarrel at an earlier gig in the middle of the year, Bryant was summarily fired from the group.
 As a result, David Ruffin was brought in as his replacement in January 1964.
 Though Ruffin's brother Jimmy was also considered for the slot, David was selected following his performance with them in 1963.

 Bryant continued to perform in a number of other local groups and died at the age of 36 in Flagler County, Florida, of liver cirrhosis on October 26, 1975.